-In 2022, LIPA will:
+In 2023, LIPA will:

-- Effectuate the settlement with Nassau County for the Glenwood Landing and E.F.
-Barrett power plants. - Continue to defend against certain Suffolk County municipalities' refusal to comply with the 2% tax cap on LIPA's PILOT payments and complete briefing on LIPA's appeal of the Court's decision ordering LIPA to make additional payments. - The City of New York and Nassau County comply with the 2% tax cap. - Continue to monitor tax bills for overassessments of LIPA substations and take appropriate actions to seek fair tax bills, where appropriate.
+- Continue to defend against certain Suffolk County municipalities' refusal to comply with the 2% cap on LIPA's PILOT payments, while it awaits oral argument on LIPA's appeal of the court decision ordering LIPA to make additional payments. - The City of New York and Nassau County comply with the 2% tax cap. - Continue to monitor tax bills for overassessments of LIPA substations and file challenges as appropriate to seek fair tax bills.

-SUBJECT: Consideration of Approval of the Annual Report on the Board Policy on Taxes and
+SUBJECT: Consideration of Approval of the Annual Report and Amendments on the Board

-PILOTs
+Policy on Taxes and PILOTs

-The Board of Trustees (the "Board") of the Long Island Power Authority is requested to adopt a resolution: (i) finding that the Long Island Power Authority and its subsidiary, the Long Island Lighting Company d/b/a LIPA (collectively "LIPA") have complied with the Board Policy on Taxes and PILOTs1 (the "Policy"); and (ii) approving the annual report for the Policy.
+The Board of Trustees (the "Board") of the Long Island Power Authority ("LIPA") is requested to adopt a resolution: (i) finding that LIPA has complied with the Board Policy on Taxes and PILOTs1 (the "Policy"); (ii) approving the annual report for the Policy; and (iii) approving amendments to the Policy, which resolution is attached hereto as Exhibit "A".

-The Board originally adopted the Policy in September 2016, and the last annual review of the Policy was adopted by the Board in May 2021.
+The Board originally adopted the Policy in September 2016, and the last annual review of the Policy was adopted by the Board in May 2022.